George A. Lozano - Publications

 Pennisi, E. 2003.
 Colorful males flaunt their health.
 Science 300: 29-30 (pdf file).

 Pickrell, J. 2003.
 Bright beaks signal health to female birds, study says.
 National Geographic News - On line.
-April 3 (link).
+April 3.

 Expert Instinct.
 2000.
 Pharmucopia.
 Presenter: Jolyon Jenkins.
 Producer: Paul Arnold.
 British Broadcasting Corporation - Radio 4.
 Aired April 24, 2000 (wma file - 6.5 MB).